Health Checks

 path / The service name to check within your gRPC health implementation

-timeout 4 The number of seconds to wait for a valid response
+timeout interval - 1 The number of seconds to wait for a valid response.
+Defaults to interval minus one

 Implementation Requirements